rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 description, make a note to indicate the source of the information.
 Note: Place of publication suggested by Alden
 4B12.4.
-If no place of publication, distribution, etc., can be supplied, use the abbreviation “s.l.” (sine loco) in square brackets.
+If no place of publication, distribution, etc., can be supplied, use the abbreviation "s.l." (sine loco) in square brackets.
 [S.l.]
 4B13.
 Place names in more than one language or script 4B13.1.
 If the name of the place of publication, distribution, etc., appears in more